Rini Templeton: New Mexico

 Templeton returned to Taos in 1965, moving shortly thereafter to nearby Pilar Hill, where she married artist John DePuy in 1966.
 She was staff artist of El Grito del Norte from 1968 to 1973, a journal initially founded in support of the Alianza Federal de Mercedes, and staff artist of The New Mexico Review and Legislative Journal from 1969 to 1972, during which time she worked closely with novelist John Nichols.
 Both publications were leftist journals that covered the Vietnam War, the land struggles at Tierra Amarilla, U.S. intervention in Latin America, and other issues of concern to Chicanos, Native Americans, and progressives.
 She had her first solo exhibition, in 1969, at the Stables Gallery of the Taos Art Association.
 In 1970, she taught an art workshop to patients at the Austen Riggs Center, a Stockbridge, Massachusetts psychiatric hospital.
 She had separated from DePuy by 1973.
 After El Grito ceased publication, she worked with her former colleague from the paper Elizabeth Martínez on 450 Years of Chicano History/450 Años del Pueblo Chicano, which, when published in 1976, was one of the first Chicano histories.
 She also set up a workshop to teach silkscreening to young people, and, just after the coup against the government of Salvador Allende, provided images for a large pamphlet of the Pablo Neruda's poetry, intended to raise money for the struggle of the Chilean people.

 Drawings by Templeton were used in Malcolm Ebricht's Land Grants & Lawsuits in Northern New Mexico.

 Mexico

 In 1974, Templeton moved to Mexico, joining Mexico City's Taller de Gráfica Popular, which had been founded forty years earlier by Leopoldo Méndez.
-At that time, the Mexican Left was fighting on two major fronts: against charrismo and against IMF-imposed austerity policies.
-Austerity capped wages, limited benefits, and crippled unions.
+At that time, the Mexican Left was fighting on two major fronts: against charrismo and against IMF-imposed austerity policies, which included austerity capped wages, limited benefits, and crippled unions.
 The Mexican labor movement had suffered severe setbacks in prior years, but was engaged in a bitter and at times violent struggle nonetheless.
 It was to these parallel struggles that Templeton dedicated her time and talent, travelling to strikes and demonstrations throughout the country and often returning to the United States for mobilizations.
 Wherever she went, she drew what she saw and donated her art to the cause.